 Tim Tate - Mixed Media Queer Sculptor

-Tim Tate is Co-Founder of the Washington Glass School and Studio.
-Tim’s work is in the permanent collections of a number of museums, including the Smithsonian's American Art Museum and the Mint Museum.
-He is the subject of several articles in American Style, American Craft, and Sculpture magazines, as well as the Washington Post and Times newspaper reviews.
-He was also the 2010 recipient of the $35,000 Virginia Groot Foundation award for sculpture, 2nd place in the 2017 London Contemporary Art Prize, and is a 2018 James Renwick Alliance Distinguished Artist…among many other awards.
+Tim Tate is co-founder of the Washington Glass Studio in Washington, DC.
+Tim’s work is in the permanent collections of a number of museums, including the Smithsonian's American Art Museum.
+He was also the 2010 recipient of the Virginia Groot Foundation award for sculpture, 2nd place in the 2017 London Contemporary Art Prize, and is a 2018 James Renwick Alliance Distinguished Artist…among many other awards.

 Blending a traditional craft with new media technology gives me the framework in which I fit my artistic narrative.
 In my work I explore moving images and endless mirrors to achieve my interest in contemporary work with the aesthetic of Victorian techno-fetishism, which emerged from my fascination with Jules Verne as a boy.
 Artwork and video I believe will be societies relics of the future.